 Why Large Cap Growth

-Growth stocks have higher than average sales and earnings growth rates.
-While these are expected to grow faster than the broader market, they also have higher valuations.
-Something to keep in mind is the higher level of volatility that is affiliated with growth stocks.
+Qualities of growth stocks include faster growth rates compared to the broader market, as well as higher valuations and higher than average sales and earnings growth rates.
+Also, growth stocks are a type of equity that carries more risk compared to others.
 They are likely to outperform value stocks in strong bull markets but over the longer-term, value stocks have delivered better returns than growth stocks in almost all markets.

 Annual operating expenses for this ETF are 0.55%, putting it on par with most peer products in the space.